equinor/res2df/docs/usage/satfunc.rst

     # Apply that function individually on each SATNUM:
     sat_df.groupby("SATNUM").apply(sowcr)

-for an example include file, this could result in
+for an example :term:`include file`, this could result in

 .. code-block:: console